vinicius1924/Popular-Movies-Stage-2/README.md

 * [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 * [picasso](http://square.github.io/picasso/) - A powerful image downloading and caching library for Android
 * [volley](https://github.com/google/volley) - Used to make network requests
+* [dagger](https://github.com/google/dagger) - A fast dependency injector for Android and Java

 ## Images